HackYourFuture/databases/Week4/LESSON_PLAN.md

 ### Exercise

-Think of some other things to sort on or calculate and write the code to do that.
+- Sort all bugs by pages and then by timestamp.
+- Group all the bugs by reporter and find the last reported bug by them

 ### Essence

-MongoDB does a lot for you, the syntax is a little different than known, but the documentation is very detailed so make use of it!
+MongoDB does a lot for you, the syntax is a little different than you are probably used to, but the documentation is very detailed so make use of it!

 ## 3. Pagination